Praniti

 Praniti Praveen Kumar is an Indian playback singer from the state of Tamil Nadu.
 She has recorded songs for music albums and films in Tamil language and appeared in several movies.

 Career

 Praniti's singing career began after winning the title of Sun network's "Sun Singer Season-4" singing reality show in 2015.
 In 2017, Praniti was introduced as play back singer by music director D. Imman in the movie Saravanan Irukka Bayamaen.
 In 2018, Praniti was part of Prabhu Deva's Lakshmi movie with a trending folk track "Pappara Pappa” in Tamil and Telugu.
 She has been participating in musical concerts and performed with top notch talented playback singers overseas.
 Praniti as a lead performer was awarded “Dazzling Tamizhachi” in a grand Malaysian music concert.
 Several of her cover songs including "Shape of You" and "Despacito" have gone viral.

 Praniti's YouTube channel has over a million subscribers.

-Praniti's acting career started as child actress in the movie Aruvi and acted in several other films.